Some Frequently Asked Questions

 Who’s taking the pictures?

-Darren will be the one taking the pictures.
-I realize that having a male photographer in this genre can seem a bit intimidating to some clients, however, I’m an experienced photographer with a hard-earned reputation for being highly professional and ethical.
+Myself, Darren will be the one taking the pictures.
+I realize that having a male photographer in this genre can seem a bit intimidating to some clients, however, I’m an experienced photographer with a hard-earned reputation for being highly professional.
 I work extremely hard at making you feel as comfortable as possible during any session.

-As well, I always prefer to meet with potential clients before a session (or even if you are considering one) to discuss concerns and give us a chance to get to know each other.
+As well, I always prefer to meet with potential clients when at all possible before a session (or even if you are considering one) to discuss any questions or concerns and give us a chance to get to know each other.
 The more comfortable we are when working together, the better the photos will turn out.

 Why would I want a boudoir or pin-up session?